ShanshanLi-cobo/cobo-waas2-js-sdk/docs/PaymentApi.md

 ## getPayerBalanceByAddress

-> [ReceivedAmountPerAddress] getPayerBalanceByAddress(merchant_id, payer_id, token_id)
+> [ReceivedAmountPerAddress] getPayerBalanceByAddress(payer_id, token_id, opts)

-Get payer balance
+Get payer balance by address

-This operation retrieves the total amount received for a specific payer.
-The information is grouped by token and receiving address.
+This operation retrieves aggregated balance details for a specific token and payer, with amounts grouped by address.

 ### Example